Does Medicare Cover Dentures?

 Are Any Dental Services Covered by Original Medicare?

-According to the Kaiser Family Foundation, 65% of people on Medicare don't have any dental coverage.
-In 2016, almost 20% of beneficiaries who needed dental care spent more than $1,000 out of pocket on these services.
+According to the Kaiser Family Foundation, nearly half of all Medicare beneficiaries don't have any dental coverage.
+20% of Medicare beneficiaries who needed dental care spent more than $1,000 out of pocket on these services.

 Original Medicare doesn't cover any of the following dental services or supplies: